secretstartups/handbook/quality/quality-engineering/debugging-qa-test-failures/index.html.md

 The failure was caused by a bug in the application code.

+- Apply `~"failure::bug"` label to the test failure issue(s).
+- Create a new issue link all related test failure issue(s) to this issue.
-- Include your findings in a note in the issue about the failure.
+- Include your findings in a note in the bug issue about the failure.
 - Add the steps to reproduce the bug and expected/actual behavior.
 - Apply the `~"type::bug"` label, and cc-ing the corresponding Engineering Managers (EM), QEM, and SET.
+- Apply the `~"found by e2e test"` label to the bug issue to indicate the bug was found by the end-to-end test execution.
 - If the problem adheres to the definition of a [transient bug](/handbook/engineering/quality/issue-triage/#transient-bugs), apply the ~"bug::transient" label as well.
-- Apply the `~"found by e2e test"` label to the bug to indicate the bug was found by the end-to-end test execution.
-- If there is an issue open already for the bug, mark the new issue as a duplicate of the original bug and apply the `~"found by e2e test"` label to the original.
+- If there is an issue open already for the bug, use this issue instead and apply the above steps.
 - Communicate the issue in the corresponding Slack channels.
-- Do _not_ [quarantine][quarantining tests] the test immediately unless the bug won't be fixed quickly (e.g. if it is a minor/superficial bug).
-Instead, leave a comment in the issue for the bug asking if the bug can be fixed in the current release.
-If it can't, quarantine the test.
+- [Quarantine][quarantining tests] the test right after the bug issue has been created.
+Leave a note on the bug issue with the link to the quarantined test and mention that it should be un-quarantined with the fix.
-- When the reason for quarantining a test is because of a low severity bug in the code which will not be fixed in the upcoming couple of releases, add `type: :bug` in the `quarantine` tag.
+- When the reason for quarantining a test is because of a low severity bug in the code which will not be fixed in the upcoming couple of releases, add the `~"quarantine"` , quarantine with type and `~"failure::bug"` labels to the test failure issue(s).
+- When the bug is fixed, the related quarantined tests should be unquarantined and verified as well.
+The bug issue and all related test failure issues should be closed out together.

 **Note**: GitLab maintains a [daily deployment cadence](https://gitlab.com/gitlab-com/gl-infra/delivery/-/issues/880) so a breaking change in `master` reaches Canary and Production fast.
 Please communicate broadly to ensure that the corresponding [Product Group](/handbook/product/categories/#devops-stages) is aware of the regression and action is required.
 If the bug is [qualified for dev escalation](/handbook/engineering/development/processes/Infra-Dev-Escalation/process.html#scope-of-process) (example: `priority::1/severity::1` issue that blocks the deployment process), consider involving [On-call Engineers](/handbook/engineering/development/processes/Infra-Dev-Escalation/process.html) in the [`#dev-escalation`](https://gitlab.slack.com/archives/CLKLMSUR4) channel.
 To find out who’s on-call follow the links in the channel subject line.